Carolina Vera: Career

-She began her teaching career as a teaching assistant in 1984, then moved on as a practical applications teacher from 1991 to 1994, as adjunct faculty between 1994 and 2011, as an associate professor between 2011 and 2012, and finally as a professor beginning in 2012.
+She began her teaching career as a teaching assistant in 1984.
+Following, she worked as a practical applications teacher from 1991 to 1994, as adjunct faculty between 1994 and 2011.
+From 2011 to 2012 she worked as an associate professor and became a professor at the beginning of 2012.

 In 2014, Vera gave a TED Talk as part of TEDxRiodelaPlata in Buenos Aires, Argentina.
 Her presentation primarily focused on a research project conducted to confirm the existence of a jet stream that runs through eastern Argentina.

-Dr. Vera considers it a duty to share her findings on social media.
-She frequently posts weather updates and research on climate change on twitter.
-Commenting on the value of social media, Vera has said “I am concerned about the communication of scientific knowledge to reach people… Twitter gives us the possibility to do it directly.
+Vera considers it a duty to share her findings on social media.
+She frequently posts weather updates and research on climate change on X. Commenting on the value of social media, Vera said "I am concerned about the communication of scientific knowledge to reach people… Twitter gives us the possibility to do it directly.
 While the area of climate was always more exposed in the media by daily forecasts, other areas of science were less used to interacting with people.
 Today social media helps us.
 I consider communicating in them what I research as something more of my work.
 In fact, one researcher said that we should spend 20% of our time doing that.
 Why?
 Because today you can't do science if you don't explain to the world what you're doing it for.
-It is our responsibility.”
+It is our responsibility."